Line 2 (São Paulo Metro): History

 On March 28, 2009, the first of the sixteen new trains came into operation for the inauguration of the Sacomã - Vila Prudente stretch.
 On January 10, 2010, Sacomã station was opened to the public, initially only in operation from 10:30 to 15:00 and then from the 22nd, from 10:00 to 16:00.
 Finally, on the 30th of that month, it was fully opened to the public.
 Although the extension project of Line 2 was the only one to receive the whole amount in 2009, the schedule was delayed—the opening of the Tamanduateí and Vila Prudente stations originally scheduled for March 2010 was postponed.
 On August 18 it was announced that the opening of Vila Prudente station would happen just three days later.
 On September 21, the Tamanduateí station opened.

 Stations

 The Santos-Imigrantes station is semi-elevated with metal and concrete structures that support the roof of the station.
 The Santuário Nossa Senhora de Fátima-Sumaré station is elevated and situated in a valley (under the Dr. Arnold viaduct).
 The Tamanduateí station is elevated with concrete structures mixed with metal, supporting the arched ceiling.
 All other stations are underground.
-The Trianon-Masp, Consolação, Brigadeiro, Ana Rosa, Chácara Klabin, and Santos-Imigrantes stations are composed of core platforms.
-The others are just side platforms.
+The Trianon-Masp, Consolação, Brigadeiro, Ana Rosa, Chácara Klabin, and Santos-Imigrantes stations are composed of island platforms.
+The other station use the more common side platforms.

 The line also integrates with Line 15 (Silver) and the extension of Line 5 (Lilac).